fditraglia/fditraglia.github.io/research.md

 ## Working Papers

+- On Mis-measured Binary Regressors: New Results and Some Comments on the Literature (with Camilo Garcia-Jimeno) [[paper](http://ditraglia.com//pdf/DiTraglia_Garcia-Jimeno_2015b.pdf)]
 - A Framework for Eliciting, Incorporating, and Disciplining Identification Beliefs in Linear Models (with Camilo Garcia-Jimeno, Submitted) [[paper](http://ditraglia.com/pdf/DiTraglia_Garcia-Jimeno_2017.pdf), [slides](http://ditraglia.com/pdf/sick_instruments_slides.pdf)]
-- On Mis-measured Binary Regressors: New Results and Some Comments on the Literature (with Camilo Garcia-Jimeno) [[paper](http://ditraglia.com//pdf/DiTraglia_Garcia-Jimeno_2015b.pdf)]
-- A Generalized Focused Information Criterion for GMM with Applications to Panel Data Models (with Minsu Chang) [[paper](http://ditraglia.com/pdf/GFIC_paper.pdf)]
+- A Generalized Focused Information Criterion for GMM with Applications to Panel Data Models (with Minsu Chang, Submitted) [[paper](http://ditraglia.com/pdf/GFIC_paper.pdf)]

 ## In Progress
 - A History of Violence: Forced Displacement and De Facto Land Reform in Rural Colombia (with Camilo Garcia-Jimeno)